-Rattlesnakes...
+Rattlesnakes . . .
 People often call me to ask where can they see a rattlesnake.
 They don't want to see a wild rattlesnake; they want to see one behind glass.
 A rattlesnake in cage might as well be dead as far as I'm concerned.
 It doesn't have a natural habitat.
 It doesn't make any sense.
 I don't know where it evolved or what it's adapted to; I don't know anything about it.

 It's as if you took a a pair of scissors to a collection of the world's greatest love stories and started cutting out the word "love" every time you saw it and putting the little "loves" into glass vials.
 You don't even know which book they came from, let alone whether they are verbs or nouns, you don't know who loves whom; love has been taken completely out of context.
 That's what's wrong with animals in zoos.
 They don't have any ecologies anymore.
 They might as well be dead.

 We have to save the vanishing book of life, but we must also read it.
 And my point as a biologist is that anyone can help save it.
 There are tree-huggers galore out there and plenty of people who just want to save the planet.
 Anyone can do that.
 But it takes somebody who's dedicated and earnest and a little bit crazy to try to go out and read it and try to make sense of it.
-That's what we should do if we have the skills to do it.
+That's what we should do if we have the skills and motivation to do it.
 We should try to read it before it's gone.
 I don't see any point in trying to save anything unless biologists are allowed access to it.
 I think that is a critical point here.

 Today we have many powerful tools to help us decipher the vanishing book, most of which were unavailable a few decades ago.
-These include air travel, email, fax machines, the global positioning system (GPS), satellite imagery, geographic information systems (GIS), the polymerase chain reaction (PCR) which allows amplification of DNA, DNA sequencing, powerful desktop computers and imaginative powerful software.
+These include air travel, email, fax machines, the global positioning system (GPS), satellite imagery, geographic information systems (GIS), the polymerase chain reaction (PCR, which allows amplification of DNA), DNA sequencing, powerful personal desktop computers and imaginative powerful software.
 Unfortunately, just as ecologists have gained access to this vast array of new technological tools, the very stuff we need to study is disappearing.

-Now for some of you some of these things won't seem like they're new, but I'm pretty old and I remember when faxes first came out - I was working in Australia and I wanted to send something to Texas to Austin and I had access a new fax machine.
-As I was feeding it in down under, I could see it in now-time coming out in Austin - to me that was mind-boggling technology.
-I'm still hoping they'll figure out how to fax me back and forth so that I can avoid the plane trip and all the rest.
+Some of these things might not seem very new, but I remember when faxes first came out -- I was doing field work in Australia and I wanted to send something to my university in Austin, Texas, and I had access a new fax machine.
+As I was feeding it in down under, I could see it in my mind's eye in now time coming out in Austin -- to me that was mind-boggling technology.
+I'm still hoping they'll figure out how to fax me back and forth so that I can avoid the plane trip.

 We've got technology now that is just out of this world.
-I started using the Net before it was Internet, before we had email, it was called the Arpanet back then and what I'm finding now with email is that I can have colleagues anywhere in the world and we can work really fast because if they're in Australia, when I'm asleep they're working, when I'm working they're asleep, so we're working 24 hours around the clock and we can fax stuff back and forth and email things back and forth, so our papers just come rolling out.
+I started using the Net before it was the Internet, before we had email, it was called the Arpanet back then -- what I'm finding now with email is that I can have colleagues anywhere in the world and we can work really fast because if they're in Australia, when I'm asleep they're working, and when I'm working they're asleep.
+We can work 24 hours around the clock, faxing and emailing stuff back and forth, so our papers just come rolling out.